The Best Infrared Thermometers Tested & Reviewed

 - The handle isn’t textured which can make it slippery in wet hands

 The Eventek ET312 performed exceptionally in our tests.
-In the cold test, it measured an ice bath at 32°F, averaging 32.85°F across two sessions.
-This is impressively close to the ice's temperature, earning it a high score of 8.35 out of 10.
+In the cold test, it measured an ice bath at 32°F, averaging 32.85°F across two sessions (at 12 and 16 inches).
+This is impressively close to the cold bath's temperature, earning it a high score of 8.8 out of 10.

-In the hot test, it measured boiling oil at 361°F, with an average reading of 365.2°F, quite close to the actual temperature, resulting in a score of 8.12 out of 10.
+In the hot test, it measured boiling oil at 361°F, with an average reading of 365.2°F (from readings at 12 and 16 inches), quite close to the actual temperature, resulting in a score of 9.1 out of 10.

 For the price, the build quality of the Eventek ET312 is decent.
 It’s made from high-quality, but smooth plastic throughout.
-The lack of texturing could be considered a drawback, since it’d make it harder for the user to grip with wet hands.
+The lack of texturing could be considered a drawback, since it’d make it harder to grip.

 Usability-wise, the Eventek ET312 offers four measurement modes, including an EMS mode, to adjust the emissivity setting.
 It also has a calibration mode to help you fine-tune the IR sensor for better accuracy.

-Read our full Eventek ET312 Infrared Thermometer Gun in-depth review
+Read our Eventek ET312 Infrared Thermometer in-depth review

 The Competition